PerceivingSystems/bedlam2_render/unreal/import/README.md

       + See `Animated SMPL-X bodies` section above

 ## Shoes
-The following import scripts are not needed if you use the BE_UASP_Shoes starter pack and only use the released BEDLAM2 body textures
+The following import scripts are not needed if you only use the shoes from the Unreal Assets Starter Pack and only use the released BEDLAM2 body textures.
 + [import_shoe_textures.py](shoes/import_shoe_textures.py)
   + Import shoe textures (color, normal, displacement)
   + Usage